 Mask Wearing on Campus

-This message clarifies Bard College’s current policies about face masks, and supersedes all previous messages regarding face coverings.
-Wearing a face mask on campus is mandatory for all students, faculty, and staff.
+Wearing a face mask on campus is mandatory for all students, faculty, staff, and visitors, with limited exceptions outlined below.
 Consistently wearing a face covering has been proven to be one of the most effective ways of preventing the spread of COVID-19 (along with physical distancing and hand washing).
-The College’s policy complies with new public health regulations in New York State requiring any person over age two to cover their nose and mouth with a mask when in a public place and unable to maintain physical distancing.
+The College’s policy complies with public health regulations in New York State requiring any person over age two to cover their nose and mouth with a mask when in a public place and unable to maintain physical distancing.
 Much of the Bard campus can be classified as a “public place,” so both Bard College policy and New York State face mask regulations apply throughout the Bard community.

 Face coverings must be worn in all locations on the Bard College campus, both indoors and out, with the following exceptions only: